 Students must retain a copy of each item submitted for assessment.
 This must be produced within five days if required by the Examiner.

 Extensions for each assessment item will only be granted in exceptional circumstances.
 Applications for extensions must be endorsed by the supervisor, and submitted in writing to the examiner.
-See the Thesis Guidelines for more information.
+See the current Thesis Guidelines for more information.
+The supervisor and student may negotiate extensions for other work not related to the assessment items.
+However, such extensions would usually only be given if there were extenuating circumstances beyond the student's control.
 If extenuating circumstances are likely to severely disrupt the student's progress, the student and supervisor should inform the examiner as soon as possible so that suitable options can be discussed.

 Students who, for medical, family/personal, or employment-related reasons, are unable to complete an assignment at the scheduled time may apply to defer an assessment in a course.
 Such a request must be accompanied by appropriate supporting documentation.
 The following temporary grade may be awarded IDM (Incomplete Deferred Make-up).

 Students are strongly advised to maintain regular contact with their supervisor.
 Students should carefully read the information pertaining to the supervisor-student relationship contained in the course handouts

 Students are not allowed to begin data collection until the Ethics Application for their project has been approved in writing.

 APA style is the referencing system required in this course.
 Students should use APA style in their assignments to format details of the information sources they have cited in their work.
 The APA style to be used is defined by the USQ Library's referencing guide. http://www.usq.edu.au/library/referencing